VittorioAccomazzi/LeafSize/README.md

 # Application
-Leaf Size is a Web application for the measurement size of the leaves in your images.
+Leaf Size is a Web application for the measurement size of the leaves and pathogen in your images.
 The application is specifically designed for high throughput: allow to quantify as many images as possible in the least amount of time.

-The application is now live at [https://vittorioaccomazzi.github.io/LeafSize/](https://vittorioaccomazzi.github.io/LeafSize/)
+Try it now at [https://vittorioaccomazzi.github.io/LeafSize/](https://vittorioaccomazzi.github.io/LeafSize/)

 <p align="center">
     <img src="src/assets/workflow.gif" />
 </p>

 ## Workflow
-The application walk you through the steps necessary for the measurement:
+The steps that the user has to quantify leaf size and pathogen size are the following:
-1. Selection of the image layout
+1. Selection of the images layout.
-2. Settings for isolating the leaves (hue and saturation thresholds)
-3. Review of the result and removal of the ones which are not accurate, and accept the rest.
+1. Interactively the settings as follow.
+At any point in time you can click on `Preview` to view how the image displayed in the page will be analyzed:
+   1. Isolating the leaves: this is accomplished setting two threshold for `hue` and `saturation`:
+      1. Reducing the hue value will _increase_ the area of the leaves.
+      2. Reducing the saturation value will _descrease_ the area of the leaves.
+   2. Isolating the pathogen region:
+      1. click on `Select Pathogen region` and then click on the images over the pathogen region.
+You don't have to be accurate, just select a large part of it, to indicate which colour in the image belong to the pathogen
+      2. if the area for the pathogen includes also region of the leaf, click on `Select Leaf region` and then click on the region which was erroneously included.
+3. Apply the settings to _all the image_ and review them:
+   3.1.
+Delete the ones which are not correct (for instance the leaf is not entirely identified or the pathogen region is too small)
+   3.2.
+Press `Accept` and finalize the images which are properly processed.
-4. Download the values as excel file.
+4. Download the values of the images `Accepted`

-You can iterate thought these steps 2 and 3 as many times as necessary and accept a few images at the time.
-So, you’ll be able to accommodate for situation in which a single setting is not able to work satisfactory across all the images.
+The key is that _you can iterate steps 2 and 3 multiple times_.
+This will allows you to process all the imags with different settings if necessary.
 [This video](https://www.youtube.com/watch?v=_5F8r_aCtMU) shows the entire workflow.

 ### Privacy
 Your images will **not** be copied nor uploaded to a server, all the processing occurs locally on your computer inside your browser.